 - Analytical, simulative and experimental assessment of dependable and secure distributed systems, in particular, when in real settings or with real data and in large scale and complex environments.

 - Authors are asked to submit a 3-page proposal using the same IEEE two-column format as the main conference for conference proceedings, which describes the main contributions of the poster or demonstration.
 All proposals must be written in English.
 Proposals should contain a brief abstract, place an emphasis on the motivation for the work, and summarize contributions being presented.
 Preliminary results may also be included.
 Authors submitting a demo are strongly encouraged to include in the paper a pointer to the online demo or video of the application to be presented.
 Decisions about acceptance will be based on relevance to the conference theme, originality, potential significance, and clarity.
-Accepted proposals will be included in the conference proceedings.
-All contributions must be submitted in PDF format through the Easychair online submission system for Posters-Demos at https://easychair.org/conferences/?conf=srds2021posterdemo.
+All contributions must be submitted in PDF format through the Google Form online submission system for Posters-Demos at http://bit.ly/srds2021posterdemo.

 - After acceptance, authors of poster papers will be asked to prepare a poster to be shown and discussed during the conference.
 Authors of demonstration proposals should clearly describe the amount of space and any specific equipment (e.g., tables, power strips, etc.) required for the demonstration via email to the Poster/Demo co-chairs (after acceptance) ın the event that the conference is held on site.
 All accepted demos/posters will be considered for the Best Poster/Demo Award of the conference.